sss-create/susengbot/README.md

 Create a Database in ```data/```.
 Insert the desired ```chat_id``` in ```sendPhoto```.

-Susengbot uses SQLite3 for storing image id and url.
+susengbot uses SQLite3 for storing image id and url.
 The Database table is created via the following command:

 ```